 You often see big headlines when a tragedy occurs due to crowd capacity issues or catastrophic equipment failure during live events.
 Who can forget the tragedy of the fire during the Great White concert at the Station or the stampede that occurred at the E2 nightclub in Chicago?
 Those tragedies were magnified by the large crowds in attendance.
-Review of the situations with the benefit of hindsight reflected that numerous safety codes were overlooked or ignored.
+A review of those situations (with the benefit of hindsight) revealed that numerous safety codes were overlooked or ignored.
 One constant lesson that can be derived from events like those is the importance of building and fire codes.
-Many of us have been to a bar that seems just too crowded.
-What if you had to get out for any reason?
+Many of us have been to a bar that just seems too crowded.
+What if you had to exit the bar for any reason?
 What if you were in the way of other patrons attempting to exit?
 What if you were unable to get away safely from other patrons fighting each other because the crowd was simply too overwhelming?
 These scenarios are exactly why capacity limits for bars and nightclubs are established.
 It is not unreasonable to expect a bar or nightclub owner to plan and adjust staffing based on the attendance an event is expected to draw.
-Bar and nightclub owners need to, and responsible ones do, keep an accurate count of patrons in order to minimize potential injuries that could relate to crowd and capacity issues.
+Bar and nightclub owners need to, and responsible ones do, keep an accurate count of patrons in order to minimize potential injuries related to crowd and capacity issues.